JOHN CAO

 7 February 2023 Pastor John’s 87-year-old mother Sun Jinhuan visited him in prison in Kunming, Yunnan province.
 It was their first face-to-face meeting in over three years.
 He said to her, “Please tell fellow brothers and sisters from all over the world that I am healthy.
 Please, don’t worry about me.”

 4 March 2024 Pastor John Cao was released from prison in Kunming in Yunnan province after finishing his seven-year sentence.
-His family and friends are praying that he will be allowed to reunite with his family in the USA.
+He later wrote his prison testimony.

 Read more about the persecution of Christians in China.